Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 The “Andy” mentioned in the text was possibly a reference to McCabe.

-What about his wife’s state senate campaign?
+What about his wife’s State Senate campaign?

-McCabe’s wife, Dr. Jill McCabe, ran for a Virginia state senate seat in 2015.
-The political action committee for then-Virginia Gov. Terry McAuliffe, a Democrat and Clinton ally, donated $467,500 to her campaign, while the Virginia Democratic party gave $207,788, The Wall Street Journal reported.
+McCabe’s wife, Dr. Jill McCabe, ran for a Virginia State Senate seat in 2015.
+The political action committee for then-Virginia Governor McAuliffe, a Democrat and Clinton ally, donated $467,500 to her campaign, while the Virginia Democratic party gave $207,788, The Journal reported.
 Andrew McCabe was associate deputy director of the FBI at the time.

-Andrew McCabe “played no role, attended no events, and did not participate in fundraising or support of any kind,” the FBI told the Journal in a statement.
+McCabe “played no role, attended no events, and did not participate in fundraising or support of any kind,” the FBI told The Journal in a statement.
 “Months after the completion of her campaign, then-Associate Deputy Director McCabe was promoted to Deputy, where, in that position, he assumed for the first time, an oversight role in the investigation into Secretary Clinton’s emails.”

 Trump has been critical of the donations.

-In the end, though, Dr. Jill McCabe lost the race to her Republican opponent, incumbent Dick Black.
+Dr. McCabe later lost the race to her Republican opponent, incumbent Dick Black.

-Fox News’ Jake Gibson, Barnini Chakraborty Madeline Farber and Lukas Mikelionis contributed to this report.
-The Associated Press also contributed to this report.
+Fox News’ Jake Gibson, Barnini Chakraborty Madeline Farber, Lukas Mikelionis and The Associated Press also contributed to this report.